HackerEarth/engineering.hackerearth.com/_posts/2015-10-31-hackerearth-question-library-data-analysis-and-health.md

 {% endhighlight %}

-Next, we have `times_used`, to which we multiply a some constant which can be found through following graph.
+Next, we have `times_used`, to which we multiply some constant which can be found through following graph.
 Pick the range according to question `accuracy` and look for the respective multiplier.
 This graph was generated after a lot of hit and trial and it will be different for different types of question such as Multiple Choice, Programming/Coding etc.